 As noted by Dr. Ihab Syed Ahmed of Northwestern Medicine, stool analysis is the primary method for diagnosis.
 A comprehensive stool test, often called the O&P exam, looks for eggs or adult parasites under a microscope.[5]Antiparasitic Activity of Natural Plant Compounds — PubMed NCBI View source

-Blood tests are crucial for detecting organisms that travel beyond the gut.
-They can identify systemic parasites like Toxoplasma by checking for specific antibodies.
+Blood tests are crucial for detecting organisms that travel beyond the gut, identifying systemic parasites like Toxoplasma by checking for specific antibodies.
+For pinworm suspicion, a simple tape test collects eggs from the skin for laboratory examination.

 Advanced Diagnostic Techniques